 “I am Malitsatsi living in Zimbabwe.
 I would like to tell you about my life.

-“I was born on 11 March, 2000, in a poor family being the third born of four children.
+“I was born on 11 March to a poor family, being the third born of four children.
 I am the only girl in my family.
-My mother and father separated in 2007.

-“When she left us, I was only seven.
+“When my mother left us, I was only seven.
 The next year after this had happened, I decided to leave home because my father was no longer supporting us.
 So I went to live with my uncle’s son-in-law.

 “My uncle’s son-in-law tried his best to provide me with food, clothes and even stationery and school fees when I was at primary level.
 But at secondary level, the burden became heavy for he has four school children and he is a road worker.
 He was not able to raise the money alone.